-The island state of Tasmania is located south of Victoria and is separated from the mainland by the Bass Strait.
-Tasmania is easily accessible from the mainland with daily flights and ferry services.
+The island state of Tasmania is located just 240 kilometres south of Victoria and is separated from the mainland by Bass Strait.
+Tasmania is easily accessible from the mainland, with daily flights and ferry services.

-Due to Tasmania's size, the many attractions are easily accessible without days of travel, making the state very popular for bike tours and bushwalking treks.
+Due to Tasmania's size, the many attractions are easily accessible without days of travel, making the state a very popular destination for tourists.

 For further information, see the Discover Tasmania website.

-The median weekly rental price for a three-bedroom house in Hobart is AUD$330, while the median weekly rental price for a one-bedroom unit is $270.
+The median weekly rental price for a three-bedroom house in Hobart is AUD$320, while the median weekly rental price for a one-bedroom unit is $270.
 This is amongst the most affordable accommodation in Australia.

-Hobart, Launceston and Burnie have local bus services, although services in the evening and on weekends are more limited.
-International students are entitled to a concession fare.
+Hobart, Launceston and Burnie all have local bus services and international students are entitled to a concession fare.
 Students who live close to campus often walk or ride bikes.
 Access to a car or other form of transport may be required in non-urban areas.
 For more information about public transport and fares, visit the Metro Tasmania website.

 Note: Information and figures presented here are intended as a guide only and may change.
-Source of rental data: rpdata, March 2012.
+Source of rental data: Australian Property Monitors, December 2014.